KhronosGroup/Vulkan-Profiles/BUILD.md

     You can also use a Git package that does not come from *Cygwin*.

 ### Ubuntu System Requirements

-Ubuntu 18.04 LTS and 20.04 have been tested with this repo.

 [CMake 3.17.2](https://github.com/Kitware/CMake/releases/download/v3.17.2/cmake-3.17.2-Linux-x86_64.tar.gz) is recommended.